 The monument

-The Pont du Gard is a masterpiece of ancient architecture and one of the best preserved Roman remains in the world.
-Discover a grandiose monument at the heart of this Roman aqueduct’s course.
+A masterpiece of ancient architecture, the Pont du Gard is one of the best-preserved Roman remains in the world.
+Discover an imposing monument at the heart of this Roman aqueduct.

-The Pont du Gard is a aqueduct bridge built by the Romans in the 1st century CE.
+The Pont du Gard is a bridge-aqueduct built by the Romans in the 1st century AD.

-It is exceptional for its dimensions, at 49 metres tall it is the highest Roman aqueduct bridge in the world.
-It is made up of three tiers of arches one above the other (6 arches on the first level, 11 arches on the second level and, originally, 47 arches on the third), which was a rare achievement for the time.
+At 49 metres, it is the highest Roman bridge-aqueduct in the world.
+It is made up of 3 rows of arches one above the other (6 arches on the first level, 11 arches on the second level and 47 arches originally), which is also a rare achievement for its time.

-It is remarkable for its excellent state of preservation, which is why it is admired today as a masterpiece of human creative genius.
-It is the only example of an ancient three tier bridge still standing today.
-Nearly a thousand strong workforce contributed to the construction of this colossal project, which was completed in just five years.
+Finally, it is remarkable for its excellent state of preservation, which means that today it is admired as a masterpiece of human creative genius.
+It is the only example of an ancient 3-storey bridge still standing today.
+Nearly a thousand men worked on this colossal project, which took just 5 years to complete.

 tonnes